min2ha/ukwa-site/content/target/63578/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May: Brexit allows more spending on NHS and schools

 A year before Britain left the EU, Theresa May said that Brexit meant there would be more money available to spend on the NHS and schools.